thh32/consort/README.md

 Consort has been designed to specifically for 16S rRNA analysis of minimal microbial consortia.

-By utilising the DADA2 package to conduct amplicon seaquence varient analysis (https://www.nature.com/articles/nmeth.3869), Consort is able to provide information on both the diversity of each consortium member and its total abundance
+Utilising the DADA2 package to conduct amplicon sequence varient analysis (https://www.nature.com/articles/nmeth.3869) allows Consort to provide information on both the diversity of each consortium member and its total abundance

 # Installation
-Consort consists of a series of python and perl scripts called from a main bash script, therefore does not require installation as such however a list of depandancies are provided below;
+Consort consists of a series of python and perl scripts called from a main bash script.
+We suggest installation via downloading the Github repository (`git clone https://github.com/thh32/consort`) and then placing the consort directory in your path variable by editing your `.bashrc` file.

 ### Python modules
 The following python modules must be installed before running Consort.
 These can simple be installed using the `pip install [module]` command on linux/mac machines